 1. Re-Rating Inspection

 As the Food Business operator of the establishment you can request the District Council to carry out a re-rating inspection if you have made improvements identified at the time of the inspection.

 Your request must be made in writing and you must provide evidence on the improvements that have been made to the hygiene standards.

 You must wait until the end of the 21 days appeal period before applying for a re-rating inspection.
 Any re-rating inspection form received before the appeal period is over will be refused.

 The re-rating visit will take place within three months of the request being made, and you will not be informed in advance of the specific date and time of the visit.

 Although it is anticipated that most re-rating revisits will lead to an improved rating, it is possible for a lower rating to be given if standards have otherwise fallen.

-There is a charge of £150 for a re-rating visit and this must accompany the request.Your request for a re-rating will not be accepted without the fee being paid.
+There is a charge of £150 for a re-rating visit and this must accompany the request.
+Please note this is only for premises previously notified of their food hygiene rating prior to 14 December 2019.
 The application fee is non-refundable so make sure you have all the recommended improvements made and that the appeal period has passed before your apply.
 Ratings issued after 14 December 2019 are free of charge.

 2. Exercise Your "Right to Reply"

 The “Right of Reply” allows a Food Business to comment on the rating received.
 You can give an update on actions that have been taken following the inspection, or to give any information on particular circumstances at the time of the inspection.

 Your comments will be reviewed by Antrim and Newtownabbey Borough Council and may be edited in order to remove offensive or defamatory remarks before being published online and displayed together with your food hygiene rating at www.food.gov.uk/ratings.

 You have 21 days (including weekend and bank holidays) from the date of receipt of the notification letter to lodge an appeal.

 Appeals received more than 21 days after notification will not be considered.

 The Appeal will be considered by an officer who was not involved in the production of the rating that was given.

 The Appeal will be determined and the decision will be communicated to the Food Business Operator within 21 days from the date the appeal was received.

 The rating will not be displayed at food.gov.uk/ratings during the 21 day appeal period.
 If no appeal is made the rating will be “valid” after the 21 day period has expired.

 To make an appeal, download and complete the Food Hygiene Rating Scheme Appeal Form and return to the Environmental Health Officer who inspected the premises within 21 days of receiving the notification of your score or email to email@example.com

 Spotting Food Hygiene Rating Scheme in NI